 - Walk the path to the front of the buildings.

-In the event of inclement weather, the Parks & Community Services Department will make every effort to communicate the status of facilities and programs, special events and rentals.
-Administration will decide whether to cancel a program or close a facility based upon the safety of participants and employees and the ability to appropriately staff programs and facilities.
+In the event of inclement weather, Bellevue Parks & Community Services will make every effort to clearly communicate the status of facilities and programs, special events, and rentals.
+The department will make an operational decision based upon the safety of participants and employees and the ability to appropriately staff programs and facilities.